ag-grid/react-data-grid/podcast-player/README.md

 ## Notes

+### Bugs

+- https://feed.syntax.fm/rss fails to parse properly.
+Need some try catch around the XML processing and if no url or enclosure can be found, try the 'link' attribute and see if the is an mp3 file
+    - ` {name: "Syntax FM", url:"https://feed.syntax.fm/rss"}`

+### FeedReader

 If I want to push the FeedReader into a class to give me more options about which fields I render in the grid then I might expand it as follows: